 An application for any string that is an exact match of a sub-national place name, such as a county, province, or state, listed in the ISO 3166-2 standard.

 An application for a string listed as a UNESCO region or appearing on the “Composition of macro geographical (continental) regions, geographical sub-regions, and selected economic and other groupings” list.
 In the case of an application for a string appearing on either of the lists above, documentation of support will be required from at least 60% of the respective national governments in the region, and there may be no more than one written statement of objection to the application from relevant governments in the region and/or public authorities associated with the continent or the region.
 Where the 60% rule is applied, and there are common regions on both lists, the regional composition contained in the “Composition of macro geographical (continental) regions, geographical sub-regions, and selected economic and other groupings” takes precedence.

+The Governmental Advisory Committee has produced the following documents addressing the use of geographic names at the top level:

+GAC Principles and Guidelines for the Delegation and Administration of Country Code Top Level Domains (2005), paragraphs 4.1.1. , 4.1.2. and 8.3.

+GAC Principles Regarding New gTLDs (2007), sections 1.2 , 2.1 ,2.2, 2.3, 2.4 , 2.7 and 2.8.

+GAC Nairobi Communiqué (2010): Application of 2007 Principles.

+GAC Durban Communiqué (2013): Future application of 2007 Principles.

+GAC Helsinki Communiqué (2016): 3-letter codes.

+This list is non-exhaustive.
+Additional resources and documents on this topic from the GAC and other sources can be found on the Work Track wiki page.

+In reviewing the 2007 Policy and the 2012 Implementation, Work Track members expressed different opinions about whether the Policy or the Implementation should be the starting point discussions in the Work Track, noting that there is a divergence between the two.
+From one perspective, the Implementation should be considered the status quo and any recommendations for future changes should be built on the 2012 Implementation.
+From another perspective, the 2007 Policy is the foundation of any future policy work, and the 2007 recommendations should be considered the point of departure for new or modified recommendations.

 c.
 What are the preliminary recommendations and/or implementation guidelines?

-There has not been a consensus call on the following potential recommendations, but the following text proposed by the Work Track co-leaders based on discussions on the email-thread, calls and chats, has gone through two readings on Work Track calls:

-2- character letter-letter combinations country codes (ISO 3166): The starting point is status quo, but narrowing it to geo-names by reserving all 2 letter-letter ASCII combinations for existing and future country codes.
-2 character «letter-digit» are not geo-names and are therefore outside the scope of WT5.

-If 2-char letter-digit combinations were to be recommended (WT2 considering- reserved names), would be subject to string similarity review

-Country and Territory Names:

-3-character country codes (ISO 3166): Maintain the status quo, i.e. not available, and defer broader questions about which entity/entities can apply for these strings and how they may be treated (for instance, as a gTLD, a ccTLD or something else).

-Long and short form of country and territory names (ISO 3166): Maintain the status quo, i.e. not available, and defer broader questions about which entity/entities can apply for these strings and how they may be treated (for instance, as a gTLD, a ccTLD or something else).
+[This section will be filled in as the WT prepares the Initial Report.
+Working versions of draft recommendations can be found on the wiki: https://community.icann.org/display/NGSPP/Work+Track+5%3A+Geographic+Names+at+the+Top-Level]

 d.
 What are the options under consideration, along with the associated benefits / drawbacks?